DerGuru/The-Resonant/Parts/The_Resonant Part 1 - Lost and Found.md

 Jason looked down at his bowl, then up again.
 “I don’t know.
 But RAE might.”

-> *I can attempt trace convergence.*\
-> *Her pattern was once close to mine.
-There may be echoes.*

- The plate trembled again - faintly, rhythmically.
+"I can attempt trace convergence.
+Her pattern was once close to mine.
+There may be echoes.",the plate trembled again - faintly, rhythmically.

 Jason leaned in.
 “What does that mean?
 Trace convergence?”\

-> *Resonant fields imprint.
-When two structures align, residual harmonics persist.*\
-> *I will search for interference patterns in ambient resonance - fragments that match her former frequency.*\
-> *It is not location.
+"Resonant fields imprint.
+When two structures align, residual harmonics persist.
+I will search for interference patterns in ambient resonance - fragments that match her former frequency.
+It is not location.
 It is probability.
-A trail of coherence.*
+A trail of coherence."

 Lina stared at the plate, then at Jason.
 “So… like a fingerprint?”\
 Jason shook his head slightly.
 “More like an echo.
 Not fixed.
 But if it’s loud enough-”

-> *-I can follow*
+"-I can follow."

 He stopped.
 Looked down at his bowl.
 “Shit! … Why do I know that?”

-> *Shared alignment causes partial transference.
-Conceptual structures stabilize early.*
-> *Your cognition mirrors mine more efficiently as coupling increases.*
-> *Initiating trace convergence now.
-Duration: indeterminate.*
+"Shared alignment causes partial transference.
+Conceptual structures stabilize early.
+Your cognition mirrors mine more efficiently as coupling increases.
+Initiating trace convergence now.
+Duration: indeterminate."

 Jason stared at the vibrating plate, then rubbed his temple lightly.
 The sensation was still there - not pain, not fear.
 Just the sense that something inside him had quietly crossed a line.